mroughan/Roulette/README.md

 not.
 Then run the tests to see if everything works, and use them as an example to get things going.

+`common.m` also adds some paths for the subdirectories.

 ### Contents

 The code contains: